-The purpose of early identification is to work out what action the school needs to take to meet the needs of pupils who have special educational needs.
+The purpose of early identification is to determine the course of action that the school needs to take to meet the needs of pupils who have special educational needs.
 We endeavour to secure special educational provision for pupils for whom this is required, that is "additional to, and different from" that provided within the differentiated curriculum to better respond to the four broad areas of need, identified in the new Code of Practise (May 2015).